elben/elben.github.io-jekyll/_drafts/transducers.markdown

 How do transducers work across core.async channels?

 First, note that channel buffers are linked lists underneath (in fact, `java.util.LinkedList`s).
-When you put an item into a channel, an internal helper method `add!` is called to put your item into the buffer.
+When you put an item into a channel, an internal helper method `add!` is called to add your item into the buffer.

 But if a transducer `xform` is supplied, core.async will use `add!` as the reducing function passed into `xform`: